Skip to main content

 Psychosis includes symptoms like seeing or hearing things that aren’t there (hallucinations) or having false, often distressing beliefs (delusions).
 These symptoms can be very difficult for both patients and caregivers.

+We currently conduct research studies in Hypertension, Orthopedics, Cardiology, and Neurology.
 Our trials include treatments for high blood pressure, joint pain, heart health, stroke recovery, migraines, and other conditions affecting the brain and nervous system.

 While we cannot guarantee that participants will see improvements, they will receive study-related medical care at no cost and help researchers explore new treatment options that may benefit people with Alzheimer’s disease in the future.

 No. All studies at Arrow Clinical Trials are provided at no cost to participants, and insurance is not required.
+Any procedures, tests, or study-related care will be covered by the trial sponsor.

 Yes.
 Participants may receive compensation for their time and travel.
 The exact amount depends on the study and the number of visits required.

+Each study has specific requirements, such as age range, medical history, and current health status.
 Our research team will review your information and conduct a screening process to determine if you qualify.